zhuxr11/CAPTCHA-recognition-keras-R-python-5-digits/README.md

 #> [1] 0.7
 ```

-The final CNN model achieved an overall accuracy of 70%.
-Below were some
+Below were the prediction results of some example images from the
-example prediction results from the final CNN model.
+testing dataset.

 ``` r
 # Define a function to plot images and print the truth and the prediction